Ng Ling Ling: Political career

-Intan Azura Mokhtar stepped down from their respective wards and politics.
-She is on the People's Action Party's (PAP) ticket against the Reform Party.
-Ng's running mates were Lee Hsien Loong, Darryl David, Gan Thiam Poh and Nadia Ahmad Samdin.
-On 11 July 2020, Ng and the PAP team were declared elected Members of Parliament representing Ang Mo Kio GRC in the 14th Parliament after garnering 71.91% of the valid votes.
-She was then appointed deputy chairwoman of the Health Government Parliamentary Committee (GPC) in Parliament.
+Intan Azura Mokhtar retired from politics.
+She was part of the five-member PAP team against the Reform Party.
+Ng's running mates were Prime Minister Lee Hsien Loong, Darryl David, Gan Thiam Poh and Nadia Ahmad Samdin.
+On 11 July 2020, Ng and the PAP team were elected Members of Parliament representing Ang Mo Kio GRC in the 14th Parliament after garnering 71.91% of the vote.
+She was subsequently appointed Deputy Chair of the Government Parliamentary Committee (GPC) for Health.
+She retired from politics ahead of the 2025 general election as her former Jalan Kayu ward was merged with Gan Thiam Poh's Fernvale ward to form a new Jalan Kayu SMC in which former cabinet minister Ng Chee Meng was fielded.

 Accolades

 Ng was awarded 2018 Her World Woman of the Year for her work in the Community Chest of Singapore.

 Personal life

 Ng grew up in a three-room HDB flat.
 She is married with one son.